stoulouse/PinterestShareActivity/README.md

 ## Notes

-You can only share on device because you need Pinterest app installed on the phone to share.
+You can only share on device because you need Pinterest app installed.

 ## License